 There is always some uncertainty in regard to the accuracy of predictive flood models.
 However, the detailed models used to produce the flood hazard maps for rivers and the sea have been developed using the best available modelling techniques, tools and data and as a result there is a high degree of confidence in their accuracy.
 As a result, the hazard maps for rivers and sea are considered suitable for assessing the likelihood of flooding to individual properties.

 Although there are ‘detailed’ flood hazard maps available for surface water these have been produced using a strategic model and consequently, these should be viewed as ‘indicative maps’ and used only to identify general areas that may be prone to surface water flooding.

 Does Floods Map (NI) take into account knowledge from previous floods?

 With Flood Maps (NI) there is an historical flood map which highlights the areas that have been inundated during actual flood events in the past.
-This map has been generated using data that was collected by Rivers Agency at the time of the flood event and from aerial photographs.
+This map has been generated using data that was collected by DfI Rivers at the time of the flood event and from aerial photographs.
 The historical flood map will continue to be updated as new information on future floods becomes available.
 Although this information is useful insofar as it can serve as a reminder that the risk of flooding is very real, it does not of itself, provide clear insight to the likelihood of flooding now or in the future.
 The likelihood of flooding can only be established, with any degree of confidence, using predictive modelling techniques.
 However, the historical flood data does have an important role to play in the validation of the predictive models by ensuring that their outputs are credible.

 When and how often will Flood Maps (NI) be updated?